james-jw/xq-promise/README.md

 This is due to the addition of the ``trace?
 'Results Found: '`` callback.

 Also notice, only one request is executed at a time.
 Each request must wait for the full response and processing of the previous.
-This is a current limitation of BaseX since by design, runs queries in a single thread.
-There are several workarounds such as splitting up the work via a master query, or using XQuery expression as a string to spawn another process.
+This is a current limitation of BaseX, since by design it runs each query in its own ``single`` thread.
+There are several workarounds such as splitting up the work via a master query, or using a string concatenated XQuery expression to spawn another process.
 Although effective, all these workarounds require extra effort and multiple components.
-Additionally they leave the language domain..
+Additionally they leave the language's domain and the context of the current query..

-Luckily, with the introduction this module ``xq-promise``, this is no longer the case.
-Lets change the example above to use the newly introduced ``fork-join`` method to speed up this process by splitting the request work into multiple threads before returning to the parent querie's thread.
+Luckily, with the introduction of this module ``xq-promise``.
+This is no longer the case!
+Lets change the previous example so it uses the newly introduced ``fork-join`` method to speed up the process, by splitting the requested work into multiple threads before returning the final joined value.

-Luckily the example above already uses ``defer`` and ``promises`` so the change is only one line.
+Luckily the previous example already used ``defer`` so the change is only one line.
 Replace:
 ```xquery
 $promises ! .(())
 ```